ervinyy077/neon-starship/README.md

 Paste all the code I gave you into the HTML box.

-The game should automatically appear and be playable in the "Result" or "Preview" window!
+The game should automatically appear and be playable in the "Result" or "Preview" window.